Taksin: Seventh campaign

+Eighth campaign

 Undaunted by this defeat, and aiming to retake Chiang Mai, Hsinbyushin tried again to conquer Siam, and in October 1775 the greatest Burmese invasion in the Thonburi period began under Maha Thiha Thura, known in Thai history as Azaewunky.
 He had distinguished himself as a first rate general in the wars with China and in the suppression of a recent Peguan rising.

 The war saw Burmese forces pushing into Siamese territory, capturing cities as south as Phitsanulok before the Siamese were able to push back, finally recapturing Chiang Mai in 1776.
 The war devastated Siam's northern cities, as well as Chiang Mai itself.
 Chiang Mai was abandoned, remaining deserted for the next fifteen years.
 Its remaining inhabitants were transplanted to Lampang, where Kawila was established to rule over Lan Na as a Siamese vassal.